abhishekarya1/Hash-Define-myNotes/content/java/stream.md

  .limit(2)
  .forEach(System.out::print);

-// infinitely hangs; sorted keeps waiting for all elements to arrive but its an inf stream
+// infinitely hangs, OutOfMemoryError runtime exception; sorted keeps storing and waiting for all elements to arrive but its an inf stream

 Stream<Integer> s = Stream.generate(() -> 5);
 System.out.println(s.count());